ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 This specification also refers to the following terminology.

-* Token hash: identifier of an Access Token, in binary format encoding.
+* Token hash: identifier of an access token, in binary format encoding.
 The token hash has no relation to other possibly used token identifiers, such as the 'cti' (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.

-* Token Revocation List (TRL): a collection of token hashes such that the corresponding Access Tokens have been revoked but are not expired yet.
+* Token Revocation List (TRL): a collection of token hashes such that the corresponding access tokens have been revoked but are not expired yet.

 * TRL endpoint: an endpoint on the AS with a TRL as its representation.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

 * Registered device: a device registered at the AS, i.e., as a Client, or an RS, or both.
 A registered device acts as a caller of the TRL endpoint.

 * Administrator: entity authorized to get full access to the TRL at the AS, and acting as a caller of the TRL endpoint.
-An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or an RS consuming Access Tokens.
+An administrator is not necessarily a registered device as defined above, i.e., a Client requesting access tokens or an RS consuming access tokens.
 How the administrator authorization is established and verified is out of the scope of this specification.

-* Pertaining Access Token:
+* Pertaining access token:

-   - With reference to an administrator, an Access Token issued by the AS.
+   - With reference to an administrator, an access token issued by the AS.

-   - With reference to a registered device, an Access Token intended to be owned by that device.
-An Access Token pertains to a Client if the AS has issued the Access Token for that Client following its request.
-An Access Token pertains to an RS if the AS has issued the Access Token to be consumed by that RS.
+   - With reference to a registered device, an access token intended to be owned by that device.
+An access token pertains to a Client if the AS has issued the access token for that Client following its request.
+An access token pertains to an RS if the AS has issued the access token to be consumed by that RS.

 Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.

 # Protocol Overview # {#sec-overview}

-This protocol defines how a CoAP-based Authorization Server informs Clients and Resource Servers, i.e., registered devices, about pertaining revoked Access Tokens.
+This protocol defines how a CoAP-based Authorization Server informs Clients and Resource Servers, i.e., registered devices, about pertaining revoked access tokens.
 How the relationship between a registered device and the AS is established is out of the scope of this specification.

 At a high level, the steps of this protocol are as follows.

 * Upon startup, the AS creates a single TRL accessible through the TRL endpoint.
-At any point in time, the TRL represents the list of all revoked Access Tokens issued by the AS that are not expired yet.
+At any point in time, the TRL represents the list of all revoked access tokens issued by the AS that are not expired yet.

 * When a device registers at the AS, it also receives the url-path to the TRL endpoint.

    After the registration procedure is finished, the registered device can send an Observation Request to the TRL endpoint as described in {{RFC7641}}, i.e., a GET request including the CoAP Observe Option set to 0 (register).
 By doing so, the registered device effectively subscribes to the TRL, as interested to receive notifications about its update.
 Upon receiving the request, the AS adds the registered device to the list of observers of the TRL endpoint.

    At any time, the registered device can send a GET request to the TRL endpoint.
-When doing so, it can request for: the current list of pertaining revoked Access Tokens (see {{ssec-trl-full-query}}); or the most recent updates occurred over the list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).
+When doing so, it can request for: the current list of pertaining revoked access tokens (see {{ssec-trl-full-query}}); or the most recent updates occurred over the list of pertaining revoked access tokens (see {{ssec-trl-diff-query}}).
 In either case, the registered device may also rely on an Observation Request for subscribing to the TRL as discussed above.

-* When an Access Token is revoked, the AS adds the corresponding token hash to the TRL.
-Also, when a revoked Access Token eventually expires, the AS removes the corresponding token hash from the TRL.
+* When an access token is revoked, the AS adds the corresponding token hash to the TRL.
+Also, when a revoked access token eventually expires, the AS removes the corresponding token hash from the TRL.

    In either case, after updating the TRL, the AS sends Observe notifications as per {{RFC7641}}.
-That is, an Observe notification is sent to each registered device subscribed to the TRL and to which the Access Token pertains.
+That is, an Observe notification is sent to each registered device subscribed to the TRL and to which the access token pertains.

-   Depending on the specific subscription established through the observation request, the notification provides the current updated list of revoked Access Tokens in the portion of the TRL pertaining to that device (see {{ssec-trl-full-query}}), or rather the most recent TRL updates occurred over that list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).
+   Depending on the specific subscription established through the observation request, the notification provides the current updated list of revoked access tokens in the portion of the TRL pertaining to that device (see {{ssec-trl-full-query}}), or rather the most recent TRL updates occurred over that list of pertaining revoked access tokens (see {{ssec-trl-diff-query}}).

    Further Observe notifications may be sent, consistently with ongoing additional observations of the TRL endpoint.

 * An administrator can access and subscribe to the TRL like a registered device, while getting the full updated content of the TRL.

 {{fig-protocol-overview}} shows a high-level overview of the service provided by this protocol.
-For the sake of simplicity, the example shown in the figure considers the simultaneous revocation of the three Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.
+For the sake of simplicity, the example shown in the figure considers the simultaneous revocation of the three access tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.

 Consistently, the AS adds the three token hashes to the TRL at once, and sends Observe notifications to one administrator and four registered devices.
-Each dotted line associated with a pair of registered devices indicates the Access Token that they both own.
+Each dotted line associated with a pair of registered devices indicates the access token that they both own.

 ~~~~~~~~~~~
                     +----------------------+